Use the Knowledge Base AI to help improve your Cloud Posture

 --region us-east-1

-02 The command output should return a table with the requested IP addresses:
+02 The command output should return an array with the requested IP addresses:

 aws ec2 describe-addresses